homezhan/artoolkit-docs/Advanced_Topics/config_camera_stereo_tracking.md

 At this point, if everything has loaded OK and the cameras can be opened, you should see the images from the camera appear (side by side in a single window).

-![Both cameras with a good view of the calibration board, ready to capture][calib_stereo_screen]

-### Capturing calibration images

 Calibration requires the capturing of a series of images with both cameras.
 In the top-left corner of the capture window is displayed the number of images captured so far.
-Position the chessboard grid so that it is visible to both cameras, and the inner corners of the squares will be highlighted with "X" marks and numbered.
-When the cameras can clearly see all the intermediate corners, the X marks turn RED, and a calibration image can be captured:
+Position the chessboard grid so that it is visible to both cameras, and the inner corners of the squares will be highlighted with "X" marks and numbered. *When the cameras can clearly see all the intermediate corners, the X marks turn RED, and a calibration image can be captured*:

+![Both cameras with a good view of the calibration board, ready to capture][calib_stereo_screen]

 If some of the corners are obscured by the edges of the camera frame, or poor lighting or reflection, the crosses will be GREEN, and no calibration image can be captured until the optical conditions are changed.